 My favorite general first aid manual is from the American College of Emergency Physicians.
 You can find the most recent (5th) edition HERE on Amazon.
 As I write this (Feb 2017), you can get a used version for as little as $4.78.

-2 – Learn First Aid Skills by Watching YouTube
+2 – Learn Basic First Aid Training and Skills by Watching YouTube

 If you are a visual learner, YouTube can be a great place to learn first aid skills.
 My only caution is to make sure you are getting information from someone qualified to give it.
 The British Red Cross has a great channel.
 You can find their playlists HERE.